The United States

 - Will Trump’s ‘America First’ agenda fatally undermine current arrangements for global governance, international trade, and security?

-- Should foreign and US businesses worry about an uptick in political risk stemming from Washington?
+- How should foreign and US businesses calibrate the uptick in political risk stemming from Washington?

 Andrew W Mellon Professor of American GovernmentUniversity of Oxford